J-O-H-N-P-A-U-L/portfolio/pages/index.md

 ## JB Hi-Fi
 #### www.jbhifi.com.au
 #### Software Engineer (March 2015 – present)
-**Tech Stack:** JavaScript, jQuery, AJAX, NodeJS, React, Relay, GraphQL, Ruby, WebdriverIO, Mocha, Chai, Enzyme, Sinon (and I've even dabbled in C# and .NET)
+**Tech Stack:** JavaScript, jQuery, AJAX, NodeJS, React, Relay, GraphQL, Ruby, WebdriverIO, Mocha, Chai, Enzyme, Sinon (and I've even dabbled in C# .NET and Azure Functions)

 JB Hi-Fi is an Australian retailer of consumer electronics, as well as a supplier of video games and of Blu-rays, DVDs, and CDs.
 It is a chain store operation headquartered in Melbourne.